cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/02/03 Completed updated REST and eve tutorials in handbook
 * 2018/02/03 Completed REST API assignment
 * 2018/02/05 Improvements to REST API assignment based on feedback
+* 2018/02/08 Began Swagger API for Google Cloud Platform Instances
+* 2018/02/09 Headless setup of pi with Mac
+* 2018/02/08 Continued Swagger API for Google Cloud Platform Instances
+* 2018/02/11 Headless setup of pi with Mac

 # Writing